- 24 May 2025, Auckland FC vs Melbourne Victory, 0-2, Win

 - GOALS / MATCH

-- Melbourne Victory has two wins in its last five matches with a goal difference of 10:11, scoring 2 goals average
+- Melbourne Victory has won three out of its last five matches with a goal difference of 7:4, scoring 1.4 goals average

 - PLAYED